-- Growing up without a music player or any albums at home, his first CD was of Luciano Pavarotti, which made him want to become a concert soloist.
+- Growing up without a music player or any albums at home, his first CD was of Luciano Pavarotti, which made him want to become a soloist.

-- While growing up, was constantly told that a solo classical career on the saxophone wasn’t possible and was repeatedly urged to give it up.
+- While growing up, was constantly told that a solo career on the saxophone wasn’t possible and was repeatedly urged to give it up.

 - Won First Place at a swimming championships in the butterfly stroke.